snowkidind/txTheRipper/README.md

 txTheRipper runs alongside your archive node by connecting to its rpc servers websocket to listen for new blocks.
 When a block is found, it then runs an import program which scans and adds some data for any new transactions.
 The primary feature of this is looking up transaction history by account.
 There are some hardware considerations as well as additional storage requirements.

+# subscriptions

+Subscribe to get notifications from incoming transactions on an service by service basis.
+The application provides delivery methods via unix socket and redis pub/sub.
+The data that is delivered contains
+- the transaction hash
+- topics (accounts) this includes all types of calls and accounts harvested from input data
+- the full trace of the transaction

+See the page that is [All about subscriptions](application/subscriptions/SUBSCRIPTIONS.md)

 # The structure of the database

 The data is imported to two postgresql tables: "transactions", and "topic"  For each transaction received, any accounts scraped from the transaction will be added as a row in the topic table.